 Commercial businesses are often at the mercy of peak energy pricing or high-demand costs.
 By distributing stored energy at times when prices are highest, businesses can save a fortune on energy bills.
 Energy costs and pricing levels will vary depending on where you are around the world, but consider a simple system of peak and off-peak pricing.

 If energy costs more during the day, when businesses need it most, imagine being able to draw energy in overnight and store it.
 Effectively, a business could ‘buy’ energy while it’s cheap, and use their stored energy during peak times.

 When using an energy storage system in conjunction with solar, business can remove their reliance on the national energy grid.
 Energy storage allows a business to generate as much solar energy through daylight hours, and hang on to the excess power.
 Unlike a residential solar system where excess energy can be sold back to the main grid, energy storage lets you keep it.

 That way, when the sun goes down and you’re still using power, you only need to draw on the power you’ve already stored.
 This means in effect, you could become independently powered and never have to pay an energy bill again.
 Of course, you can still remain connected to the energy grid for emergencies or when you don’t have enough solar energy stored.
 So, you may not completely be free of the electricity companies – but you can get pretty close to it!

 No business wants to have to shut up shop in the case of a power outage.
 However, that’s the reality for many businesses without energy storage options.
-By installing energy storage options, you always have a power source to draw from in case of emergency.
+By installing energy storage options, you always have a power source to draw from in case of an 0emergency.
 That means you could be up and running while competitors are closing their doors.

 If you want more practical advice on energy storage solutions for your business, contact us at RCR Infrastructure to see how we can help.